| |

 difficult to point out any direct references.
 Most of the time the music plays

-in a non-distracting way, and as far as presentation goes, Panic sound almost
+in a non-distracting way, and as far as presentation goes, Panic's sound is

-as good as anyone in the same level.
+as good as anyone's in the same level.
 At their best the band combine elementary

 pounding riffage with roaring vocals into a fair thrash metal onslaught, far